 Give your baby finger foods and help them to use a spoon, but allow your baby to do it alone.
 Don't worry if your baby makes a mess.
 Experimenting is important.

 When your baby asks for something by pointing, name the object as you give it to them.

 Continue a bed time routine of cuddling, rocking, and soothing.

-Respond to your baby if he or she awakens and cries at night.
-Avoid turning on the light or picking up or holding your baby.
+Respond to your baby if they wake up and cry at night.
+Don't turn on the light or pick up or hold your baby.
 Limit your interactions to soothing talk and patting.
 Tell your baby it is time for sleep.